Skip to content

 Places of Natural Discovery – The Forest and Nature Program Pilot

 This early years program brings young children outdoors to engage in unstructured inquiry and play-based learning, allowing them to discover the natural world as they explore the grounds of the Humber Arboretum.
-It’s a cross-disciplinary pilot that builds on other nature education initiatives within Humber College’s Early Childhood Education program.
+It’s a cross-disciplinary pilot that builds on other nature education initiatives within Humber Polytechnic’s Early Childhood Education program.

 A male red-winged blackbird sings from a branch.